Types of Information Collected

-In accordance with local legal law, you may request that we remove your personal information from our current customer records or that we amend your personal information.
+In accordance with local law you may request access to personal information that Abbott holds about you, that we remove your personal information from our current customer records, or that we amend your personal information.
 Please notify us of your wishes by contacting us in one of the ways specified below.
 For our record keeping purposes, we will retain certain personal information you submit in conjunction with commercial transactions.

 Why do Abbott websites use "cookies" and other tracking technologies?